-Core

-ID This is the tag used for the output.
-It should not contains spaces or
+This is the tag used for the output.
+It should not contains spaces or special characters.

-special characters.

-Title This is the name of the output.

-Description This is the description of the output.
+This is the description of the output.

-Data Type

-Field Type LITERAL Not applicable, the services produce file outputs.
+Not applicable, the services produce file outputs.

-Field Type COMPLEX

-Mime Type Mime type of the output
+Mime type of the output

-Extension Extension of the output
+Extension of the output

 As Reference Not applicable.

 Advanced

 Default value Not applicable.

 Minimum Occurrences Minimum number of values.
 Set to 0 for optional outputs and to 1

 (or above) for required outputs.

 Maximum Occurrences Maximum number of outputs, set to 1 or above.
 It is an error if the

 service generates more files for this output.